Surfer12/BigOTimeandSpace/bin/Docs/ClaudePrompts/FlowchartClaudePrompt.md

-Certainly!
-I'll create a prompt that encapsulates these requirements for creating flowcharts from Java code examples, with a focus on representing loops clearly.
-Here's the prompt:

 When presented with a Java code example, create a flowchart using the following guidelines:

 1. Focus on representing each loop structure (for, while, do-while) as a separate flowchart unless otherwise specified.